 - Passengers with urinary bags are permitted subject to presentation of Medical Certificate of Fitness to fly and satisfaction of the terms of acceptance as set out hereunder.

 In all cases where your fitness to fly is in doubt‚ please consult your treating physician prior to making the reservation.
-Full consultation with the Overland Airways' Flight Reservation well before the flight is important‚ if inconvenience/health risk to the passenger / others is to be avoided.
+Full consultation with the Overland Airways' Customer Experience or its Station Office prior to the flight is important‚ if inconvenient/health risk to the passenger/others is to be avoided.

-- A recently completed MEDIF form (within 10 days of the schedule date of the passenger's initial departing flight) must be submitted to the Overland Airways Flight Reservation Team at least 24 hours prior to schedule departure date.
-Overland Airways' decision regarding fitness of passengers to fly / requirement of medical escort will be final.
+- A recently completed MEDIF form (within 24 hours prior to the schedule date of the passenger's initial departing flight) must be submitted to the Overland Airways’ Customer Experience or its Station Office at least 24 hours prior to schedule departure date.
+Overland Airways’ decision regarding fitness of passengers to fly/requirement of medical escort will be final.

-- Passengers with symptoms likely to worsen during flight / cause distress or inconvenience to other passengers will not be accepted.
-MEDIF Forms for all medical cases will have to be sent to Overland Airway's Flight Reservation for approval.
+- Passengers with symptoms likely to worsen during flight/cause distress or inconvenience to other passengers will not be accepted.
+MEDIF Forms for all medical cases will have to be sent to Overland Airway’s Customer Experience for approval.

 Fax: +234 (1) 460 7462

-Approval of the MEDIF Form is to be obtained from Overland Airways' Flight
+Approval of the MEDIF FORM is to be obtained from Overland Airways’ Customer Experience as mentioned above.

 Passengers with Reduced Mobility (PRM) and/or medical conditions will be accepted for travel only if found "fit to travel" at the time of check-in.
 Prior clearance does not guarantee carriage if the condition of the passenger has deteriorated after clearance has been obtained.